bagusrizp/Zenius-Data-Analytics-Course/README.md

 # Zenius-Data-Analytics-Course
-# Use google colaboration or jupyter notebook for every file that named "Topik"
+# Use Google Colab or Jupyter Notebook for every file that named "Topik"